 Yes, several provinces in Canada offer PNP streams that do not require a job offer.
 These programs focus on attracting skilled workers who meet local labour needs through education, work experience, and language proficiency.

-You can apply to the below provinces even without a job offer:
+You can apply to the following provinces even without a job offer:

 The table below has a complete overview of the average processing fee for each of the Canada PNP programs: